Skip to main content

 1. The backend API receives and validates the request

-2. Request is proxied to the Deno runtime
+2. Request is proxied to the local Deno runtime on port 7133

-3. Function code is executed in an isolated Web Worker
+3. Function code is loaded from the database and executed in an isolated Web Worker

 4. The function has access to the InsForge SDK and environment variables